dougblack/dougblack.io/markdown/metaclasses.md

 But what about in interpreted languages?

-Interestingly, interpreted langauges don't suffer the same constraint.
+Interestingly, interpreted languages don't suffer the same constraint.
 Since everything happens at runtime, everything is in play!
 In fact, Python classes are actually objects.